 From Hubei to New York - Crisis and Utopian Response by Ou Ning with Xiaoyu Weng

-Following the lecture, curator Xiaoyu Weng joins Ou Ning in conversation about their own experiences during lockdown in Hubei, China and New York, U.S.A respectively, and consider what we can learn from the historical examples offered by the utopianists and how these lessons might apply to our current global situation.
+Following the lecture, curator Xiaoyu Weng joined Ou Ning in conversation about their own experiences during lockdown in Hubei, China and New York, U.S.A respectively, and considered what we could learn from the historical examples offered by the utopianists and how these lessons might apply to our current global situation.

 Ou Ning is an artist, film maker, curator, writer, publisher and activist, currently based in Jingzhou, China.
 He is the director of two documentary films San Yuan Li (2003) and Meishi Street (2006), was the chief curator of Shenzhen & Hong Kong Bi-city Biennale of Urbanism and Architecture (2009), a jury member of Benesse Prize at 53rd Venice Biennale (2009), member of Asian Art Council of the Guggenheim Museum (2011), chief editor of the literary journal Chutzpah!
 (2011-2013), founder of the Bishan Commune (2011-2016) and School of Tillers (2015-2016), visiting professor of GSAPP, Columbia University (2016-2017) and research fellow of Center for Arts, Design and Social Research (2019-2020).